techiescamp/terraform-digitalocean/README.md

 # Kubernetes Lab Setup on DigitalOcean with Terraform

-The provides a **modular Terraform configuration** to deploy a Kubernetes cluster on [DigitalOcean](https://www.digitalocean.com) for **learning and lab purposes**.
-The infrastructure is organized into reusable modules to enable easy experimentation and educational use.
+This repository contains Terraform infrastructure as code (IaC) to deploy a Kubernetes learning lab on DigitalOcean using kubeadm, with CRI-O as the container runtime and Calico for networking.
+Perfect for hands-on learning, experimentation, and practicing Kubernetes concepts.

 ---